-2.5.5 Configuration Solutions
+2.5.4 Configuration Solutions

-The Configuration Solutions section of the Xilinx website provides easy to use pre-engineered solutions to configure all Xilinx FPGAs and CPLDs.
+The Configuration Solutions section under the 'System Resources' section of the Xilinx website provides easy to use pre-engineered solutions to configure all Xilinx FPGAs and CPLDs.
 All aspects of configuration, whether it be from a PROM for FPGAs or via In-system programming for CPLDs is explained.
 The section also includes 3rd part boundary scan tools, embedded software solutions, ISP cables, Automatic Test Equipment (ATE) & programmer support and configuration storage devices.

-The latest edition to the configuration solutions section is the System ACETM configuration series.
+The latest edition to the configuration solutions section is the System ACE[TM] configuration series.
 With the System ACE solution, designers can easily tap into the benefits of FPGAs, using the built-in System ACE microprocessor interface to co-ordinate FPGA configuration directly with system requirements.
 The initial member of this series, System ACE CF, will support CompactFlash and one-inch Microdrive disk drive technology as the storage medium.